Dr Chetan Deva

 Profile

 My PhD work focused on using large data sets to understand the role of canopy cooling across spatial scales.
-At the plant scale, I examined leaf temperature in heat tolerant and heat sensitive varieties of Common Bean and explored the mechanisms for enhanced cooling in heat tolerant varieties.
-At the canopy scale, I delved into modelling of leaf temperature, and at the regional scale, I explored the feedbacks between large areas of irrigated land and the occurrence of heatwaves.
+At the plant scale, I used thousands of multispectral measurements to test the hypothesis that heat tolerant varieties of common bean are better at cooling than heat sensitive varieties.
+At canopy scale, I delved into the environmental physics of canopy cooling at field scale, and at regional scale, I explored the feedbacks between large areas of irrigated land and the occurrence of heatwaves.

 Research interests

-- The use of machine learning in modelling plant processes and production
+• Integrating machine learning in modelling plant processes

 Qualifications